mwrnd/innova2_flex_xcku15p_notes/README.md

 If the above works, proceed to [Testing The Network Ports](#testing-the-network-ports).
 If it fails as above due to a `-E- PSID mismatch` error, continue to programming the ConnectX5 Firmware FLASH IC directly.

 #### Programming the ConnectX5 FLASH

+If your ConnectX-5 Firmware shows up as `PSID: IBM0000000018` or is too old to update with `flint` you will need to program the FLASH IC [using a programmer](#programming-the-connectx5-flash-using-a-ch341a-programmer) or by [forcing the board into Recovery Mode](#programming-the-connectx5-flash-by-forcing-recovery-mode).
+Each option risks damage to the board.

+##### Programming the ConnectX5 FLASH Using a CH341A Programmer

-If your ConnectX-5 Firmware shows up as `PSID: IBM0000000018` or is too old to update with `flint` you will need to program the FLASH directly.
-The IC is a 3V 128Mbit=16Mbyte [W25Q128JVS](https://www.winbond.com/resource-files/W25Q128JV%20RevI%2008232021%20Plus.pdf).
-I was able to successfully program it using a [CH341A Programmer](https://github.com/stahir/CH341-Store). **This is a dangerous procedure that can destroy your Innova-2**.
+The ConnectX-5's FLASH IC is a 3V 128Mbit=16Mbyte [W25Q128JVS](https://www.winbond.com/resource-files/W25Q128JV%20RevI%2008232021%20Plus.pdf).
+I was able to successfully program it using a [CH341A Programmer](https://github.com/stahir/CH341-Store). **This is a dangerous procedure that can damage your Innova-2**.
 Please do not make this your first attempt at FLASH IC programming.
 Consider a practice run on some other less important device or [purchase a W25Q128JVS](https://www.trustedparts.com/en/search/W25Q128JVS) IC to test with.

 ![U45 W25Q128JVS IC](img/FLASH_IC_U45_W25Q128JVSQ.png)